Hats-Protocol/hats-protocol/README.md

 #### Creating a Hat Tree

 In some scenarios, a DAO may want to create an entire tree of Hats at once.
-This is particularly useful when setting up an initial structure for a DAO or working group (e.g., from a Hats template) or when forking an existing Hats structure from a
+This is particularly useful when setting up an initial structure for a DAO or working group (e.g., from a Hats template) or when forking an existing Hats structure from a template.

-Enabling this latter forking/exit scenario is an important protection for Hat wearers against potentialy abuse of power by their DAO.
+Enabling this latter forking/exit scenario is an important protection for Hat wearers against potential abuse of power by their DAO.

 To create a Hat tree, a DAO can call the `Hats.createHatsTree()` function.
 This function takes arrays as its arguments, from which it constructs multiple Hats.
 As long as each of these Hats is part of the same tree of Hats &mdash; i.e., they either have the same existing Hat or any of the newly created Hats as admin(s) &mdash; they can all be created together.